mcarvin8/prepare-salesforce-sandboxes/README.md

 When the sandbox is ready for use, the status will be `Completed`.

-## CI/CD Example
+## CI/CD Examples

-A sample GitLab CI/CD config file has been included.
+Sample CI/CD workflows for GitHub and GitLab have been included.
 For other CI/CD platforms, please ensure the container used contains Python and the simple salesforce library.
 The scripts themselves require no updates for other platforms.

-For GitLab, the pipeline source is `web` (CI/CD → Pipelines, click 'Run Pipeline' button).
+For GitLab (`.gitlab-ci.yml`), the pipeline source is `web` (CI/CD → Pipelines, click 'Run Pipeline' button).
 Add the `SANDBOX` variable with the sandbox name, then press `Run pipeline`.
 The create/refresh job will run automatically.
 The query and delete jobs will be manually triggered.

+For GitHub, the `Create/Refresh Sandbox` workflow is manual and requires a `sandbox` input with the name of the sandbox.
+The `PRODUCTION_AUTH_URL` should be defined in the repo secrets.